FredHutch/tfcb_2022/software/README.md

 ## Git

 Git is version control software, which helps you keep track of changes made to files.
 GitHub is a repository for data and code tracked with Git, and is a mechanism for publishing and collaborating on project development.
+VSCode and GitHub play nicely together and you will be able to do lot of Git-related activities from within VSCode.
+Installing VScode should also install Git on your computer.

 ### GitHub Account

 If you do not already have one, please register for a [GitHub account](https://github.com).
 Please note that your name and email will be publicly visible through GitHub by default, but more information on controlling privacy settings can be found [here](https://help.github.com/en/articles/setting-your-commit-email-address).

-**Please share your GitHub username with us [here](https://docs.google.com/forms/d/e/1FAIpQLSdtlewc-Py9BZ33_Kgi-u2d2ilHYEDEYniwKVjW8mIp508r8A/viewform?usp=sf_link) so we can add you to GitHub classroom (used for homework submission).**

-### GitHub Desktop App

-The website for [GitHub Desktop](https://desktop.github.com) should auto-detect your operating system and allow you to download and install the software.
-If you are using a Windows machine, please select the option to install command line tools.

 ## R